kliu04/Tycoon/README.md

 # Local Build

-You can use the provided Makefile to install start both the client and server locally, with `make install` and then `make start`.
+You can use the provided Makefile to install and start both the client and server locally, with `make install` and then `make start`.

 # TODO: